-As a starting badminton player it is very difficult to determine for yourself which badminton racket is most suitable for you.
+As a starting badminton player, it is very difficult to determine for yourself which badminton racket is most suitable for you.
 Fortunately, we can make it a little easier in your decision-making process.
 We at KW FLEX are there for everyone who plays badminton.
 So we are happy to give you personal advice, or you can easily choose a racket in this category.

 Buying starting recreational rackets

 If you want to buy a good badminton racket in one go as a starting badminton player, then you have come to the right place in this category.
-We also call this the transition class in terms of rackets, and it is most suitable for investing in a full carbon racket as the first.
+We also call this the transition class in terms of rackets, and it is most suitable for investing in a full carbon racquet as the first.
 We assume that as an adult you are reasonably careful with your racket and that you do not hit the ground, walls or the racket of your teammate.
-Do you think you are capable of this, then you can choose a perfectly matching badminton racket in this category!
+Do you think you are capable of this, then you can select a perfectly matching badminton racket in this category!